taniarascia/taniarascia.com/content/pages/contact.md

   ></iframe>
 </div>

-If you have any questions, comments, ideas, critiques, or you just want to say hi, don't hesitate to send me an email at [hello@taniarascia.com](mailto:hello[AT]taniarascia[DOT]com)!
+If you have any comments, ideas, critiques, or you just want to say hi, don't hesitate to send me an email at [hello@taniarascia.com](mailto:hello[AT]taniarascia[DOT]com)!

 > **Note:** _The following things will be ignored: requests to put ads on my website, requests to write sponsored posts for my website, requests to add affiliate links to my website._